-Latvia actively participates in the OSCE Vienna Document 2011 implementation as well as it is a party state of the bilateral agreement on confidence and security building measures with Belarus.
+Latvia actively participates in the OSCE Vienna Document 2011 on Confidence and Security -Building Measures implementation.
 Latvia is also a member of the Open Skies Treaty.

 Latvia is in the process of establishing a digital National Weapons Register to improve capability of combatting illicit trafficking and uncontrolled proliferation of small arms and light weapons as well as to improve ability to control lawful handling of small arms and light weapons.
 The register is expected to be implemented by mid-2023 and will provide law enforcement and other competent authorities with effective tools to trace light weapons and ammunition through the lifecycle and throughout the market.